TrustLynx/smartid-cert-update-instructions-auth-service/README.md

   trustedCertificates: file:classpathtrusted_certificates_test.jks
 ```
 ## Switching from TEST to PROD (application.yml)
+- Empty application.yml from current repository is set to have TEST mode one by default
 - Inside application.yml switch "digidoc4j - configuration - mode" value to PROD

 ```